How to Tell If Drywall Has Water Damage: Complete Diagnosis Guide for Homeowners

 Why Drywall Is Vulnerable to Water Damage

 Drywall consists of a gypsum core covered by paper facing.
-While gypsum itself resists fire and provides structural support, the paper facing is highly absorbent and provides an ideal surface for moisture retention.
+While gypsum helps provide a firm wall surface and fire resistance, the paper facing is highly absorbent and can hold moisture long enough for staining, softening, and mold risk to develop.

 How Moisture Spreads Inside Drywall